-OnSpend by Onix™ solved that issue and lightened the web team’s load.
+OnSpend by Onix™ solved that issue and lightened the web team’s load as well.
 This proprietary solution gives users the tools, strategies and support they need to manage the financial side of the cloud budget and billing.
 The solution includes Google Maps Platform.

-Custom reporting also can prevent budget overruns, so using OnSpend would allow Budget Dumpster to create reports in a custom date range over any time period.
+Custom reporting can also prevent budget overruns.
+Using OnSpend allowed Budget Dumpster to create reports in a custom date range over any time period.
 The reports could be grouped by date, project or service, with metrics viewable across multiple reports.

 May indicates Budget Dumpster was sold on the OnSpend product as soon as leadership learned about it, quickly deciding to deploy the solution.
-Onix took things a step further by adding additional value to Budget Dumpster’s OnSpend experience.
+Onix took things a step further by adding additional value to the company’s OnSpend experience.
 An Onix Enterprise Account Manager assumed responsibility for keeping tabs on Budget Dumpster’s total Google Maps Platform usage for both the BudgetDumpster.com and Dumpsters.com sites.

-“Budget Dumpster has multiple Google Maps projects linked to Onix,” explains Onix Enterprise Account Manager Zack Schreiber.
+“Budget Dumpster has multiple Google Maps projects linked to Onix,” explained the Onix Enterprise Account Manager.
 “We use OnSpend to track the spend and usage for each project and quickly provide that information to Budget Dumpster.
 Because Budget Dumpster is expanding its current and future projects that involve Google Maps, they’re finding OnSpend is helpful.
-We're also able to set up forecasts based on trends to help them optimize their usage in the most cost-effective manner.”
+We’re also able to set up forecasts based on trends to help them optimize their usage in the most cost-effective manner.”

-This rapid turnaround and forecasting give Budget Dumpster’s web team the ability to make adjustments — and to also get an on-demand update on Maps API usage.
+This rapid turnaround and forecasting give Budget Dumpster’s web team the ability to make adjustments — and also to receive an on-demand update about Maps API usage.
 It saves the team an immense amount of time.